Worksheet: Conservation of Energy

-Calculate the work done by an 85.0-kg man who pushes a crate 4.00 m up along a ramp that makes an angle of with the horizontal (see the figure).
+Calculate the work done by a man of mass 85.0 kg who pushes a crate 4.00 m up along a ramp that makes an angle of with the horizontal, as shown in the figure.
 He exerts a force of 500 N on the crate parallel to the ramp and moves at a constant speed.
-Be certain to include the work he does on the crate and on his body to get up the ramp.
+Be certain to include the work he does on the crate and on his body to go up the ramp.

-Assuming that the point from which the projectile is launched to be the point of zero gravitational potential, calculate the total energy of the projectile at the instant that it is launched.
+Assuming that the point from which the projectile is launched is the point of zero gravitational potential, calculate the total energy of the projectile at the instant that it is launched.